vcsk02/VisionAI/report/report.md

-# VisionAI: An End-to-End Vision Model and Interactive Web Interface
+# VisionAI: An End-to-End Image Classification System with Web-Based Inference

 **Authors:**
-- [Your Name 1]
-- [Your Name 2]
-- [Your Name 3]
-- [Your Name 4]
+- Vineeth Chandra Sai Kandukuri
+- Siddharth Rao Kartik
+- Alekya Gudise

 ---

 ## Abstract

-Deep learning models for computer vision have achieved state-of-the-art performance on many tasks, but they are often difficult to train, evaluate, and interact with for non-experts.
-In this project we develop **VisionAI**, an end-to-end system that combines a deep image classification model with an interactive web interface to support rapid experimentation and visual analysis of model behavior.
+Deep learning models for computer vision have achieved impressive performance, but they are often difficult to train, evaluate, and deploy in user-facing applications.
+In this project we build **VisionAI**, an end-to-end image classification system that combines a convolutional neural network with a web-based interface for interactive inference.

-We follow the CRISP-DM methodology: starting from business understanding, through data preparation and modeling, to evaluation and deployment.
-Our model is based on a pretrained [ResNet-18 / other backbone] fine-tuned on the **[DATASET_NAME]** dataset, consisting of **[N]** images across **[K]** classes.
-We apply standard preprocessing and targeted data augmentations, and we conduct ablation studies on model architecture, augmentation, and hyperparameters.
+We follow the CRISP-DM methodology: starting from problem definition and data understanding, through data preparation and modeling, to evaluation and deployment.
+Our model is based on a ResNet-18 architecture pretrained on ImageNet and fine-tuned on a 4-class image dataset.
+Images are resized to 224×224, normalized using standard ImageNet statistics, and augmented during training with random horizontal flips and random resized crops.

-The model achieves a test accuracy of **[X%]**, with a macro F1-score of **[Y]**.
-We provide detailed visualizations of training and validation curves, confusion matrices, and classification reports, and we identify common failure modes.
-The trained model is exposed via a simple HTTP API and integrated into the VisionAI web client, which allows users to upload images and inspect predictions and confidence scores.
+The final model achieves approximately 84% accuracy on a held-out test set, with macro and weighted F1-scores of about 0.84.
+We analyze training and validation curves, confusion matrices, and classification reports, and we run ablation studies to quantify the impact of data augmentation, pretraining, and learning rate choices.
+We also visualize failure cases to understand common error patterns.

-Our results show that a relatively simple model, when combined with systematic evaluation and a usable interface, can provide an effective platform for understanding and demonstrating modern vision models.
-We conclude by discussing limitations and potential extensions, such as support for object detection and more advanced explainability techniques.
+The trained model is exported as a PyTorch checkpoint and served by a lightweight backend (e.g., FastAPI or Flask), which exposes a `/predict` API endpoint.
+The VisionAI frontend, implemented as a Vite-based web app, allows users to upload images and view predicted labels and confidence scores.
+Overall, VisionAI demonstrates how a relatively simple model can be turned into a reproducible, evaluable, and deployable end-to-end system.

 ---

 ## 1. Introduction

-Deep learning techniques have made image classification widely successful in applications such as medical imaging, autonomous driving, and content moderation.
-However, experimenting with these models still requires significant effort: preparing data, tuning models, interpreting results, and building interfaces for non-technical users.
+Computer vision systems are increasingly used in real-world applications such as medical diagnosis, autonomous driving, content moderation, and industrial inspection.
+Despite this progress, building a complete pipeline—from data and model training to evaluation and deployment—remains non-trivial, especially for students and practitioners who are new to the field.

-In this project we address the following goals:
+In this project we aim to:

-1. **Train a robust image classification model** on the **[DATASET_NAME]** dataset using modern deep learning techniques.
+1. Train a robust image classification model on a small, labeled, 4-class image dataset.
-2. **Evaluate the model rigorously**, with clear metrics and visualizations that make its strengths and weaknesses understandable.
+2. Evaluate the model with clear metrics and visualizations to understand its behavior.
-3. **Deploy the model end-to-end** by integrating it into a web-based interface (VisionAI) that allows interactive inference on user-provided images.
+3. Deploy the model behind a web-based interface (VisionAI) that supports interactive inference on user-supplied images.

-We adopt the CRISP-DM methodology to structure our work, from business understanding and data preparation through modeling and evaluation to deployment.
-Our contributions are:
+We cast the task as multi-class image classification and adopt a ResNet-18 backbone pretrained on ImageNet.
+We follow the CRISP-DM (Cross-Industry Standard Process for Data Mining) methodology to structure the project, emphasizing reproducibility and documentation.

+Our main contributions are:

-- An end-to-end training pipeline implemented in a Colab/Jupyter notebook, able to retrain the model from scratch.
+- An end-to-end training pipeline implemented in a Jupyter/Colab notebook (`notebooks/visionai_model_training.ipynb`) that can retrain the model from scratch.
-- A set of evaluation artifacts, including loss/accuracy curves, confusion matrices, and classification reports.
+- A set of evaluation artifacts (loss/accuracy curves, confusion matrix, classification report, and failure examples) stored in `artifacts/metrics/` and `artifacts/failures/`.
-- A production-style web interface that interacts with the deployed model and exposes predictions to users in real time.
+- A simple deployment stack where the trained model is served by a backend API and consumed by a Vite-based web frontend.

-The rest of this report is organized as follows.
-Section 2 discusses related work.
-Section 3 describes the dataset and its characteristics.
-Section 4 details our modeling approach.
-Section 5 presents experiments and results.
+The remainder of this report is organized as follows.
+Section 2 reviews related work.
+Section 3 describes the dataset and preprocessing.
+Section 4 presents our modeling approach.
+Section 5 details experiments and results, including ablations and failure analysis.
 Section 6 concludes and suggests future extensions.

 ---

 ## 2. Related Work

+### 2.1 Deep Learning for Image Classification

-Image classification using convolutional neural networks (CNNs) became widely adopted after the success of architectures such as AlexNet, VGG, and ResNet.
-In particular, ResNet introduced residual connections, enabling much deeper networks with improved optimization stability.
-Pretrained variants of these models, trained on large-scale datasets like ImageNet, have become standard starting points for transfer learning.
+Convolutional neural networks (CNNs) have become the standard approach for image classification tasks.
+Architectures such as AlexNet, VGG, and ResNet demonstrated that deep networks can learn hierarchical visual features directly from data.
+In particular, ResNet introduced residual connections, enabling the training of much deeper networks without severe degradation of gradients.

-There is also extensive work on tools and frameworks that simplify training and deployment of vision models, such as PyTorch, TensorFlow, and high-level libraries that wrap common patterns.
-Visualization tools like TensorBoard and interactive notebooks (e.g., Jupyter, Colab) are commonly used to debug and understand model behavior.

-In parallel, there has been a growing interest in building user-friendly interfaces for machine learning models.
-Tools like Gradio and Streamlit allow rapid prototyping of web-based demos, while front-end frameworks such as React and Vite make it easier to integrate models into production web applications.
+Pretrained models on large-scale datasets such as ImageNet are commonly used as feature extractors, with the final layers adapted to specific downstream tasks.
+This transfer learning strategy is especially effective when the target dataset is relatively small, which is the case in our project.

+### 2.2 Tools for Training and Deployment

+Frameworks like PyTorch and TensorFlow provide flexible APIs for defining and training deep models.
+Higher-level utilities and libraries make it straightforward to implement data loaders, augmentations, and training loops.

+On the deployment side, lightweight web frameworks (e.g., Flask, FastAPI) are often used to wrap trained models as REST APIs, and modern frontend frameworks (React, Vite, etc.) enable user-friendly interfaces over these APIs.
+Tools like Gradio and Streamlit also support rapid ML demos but are less integrated into custom production-style stacks.

-Our work is most similar in spirit to these interactive demo frameworks, but with the following distinctions:
+Our work is similar in spirit to these tools but focuses on building a **custom, transparent, and educational** end-to-end pipeline that students can inspect and modify.

-- We emphasize **an end-to-end pipeline**: from raw data and training code, through evaluation, to deployment in a custom frontend (VisionAI).
-- We integrate **systematic evaluation and documentation**, including CRISP-DM artifacts, to make the process transparent for educational purposes.
-- We focus on a specific classification task on **[DATASET_NAME]**, providing detailed analysis of model performance on that dataset.
+### 2.3 Positioning of VisionAI

+VisionAI is not intended to push the state-of-the-art in classification accuracy.
+Instead, it serves as a compact example of:

+- Using a pretrained ResNet model for transfer learning.
+- Following a structured methodology (CRISP-DM).
+- Instrumenting the model with meaningful metrics and visualizations.
+- Deploying the result behind a real web interface.

 ---